Empress Cao (Han dynasty)

 Cao Jie (died 2 July 260), posthumous name Empress Xianmu, was the last empress consort of the Eastern Han dynasty of China.
 She was the second wife of Emperor Xian, the last Han emperor, and became known as the Duchess of Shanyang after her husband's abdication.
 She was a half-sister of Cao Pi, who ended the Han dynasty by forcing Emperor Xian to abdicate the throne in his favour and established the state of Cao Wei.
 She fiercely opposed the coup d'état orchestrated by Cao Pi, repeatedly refusing to hand over the imperial seal.

-Empress Xianmu is praised in the traditional point of view as the last defender of the failed Han Dynasty, alongside Empress Fu Shou and Lady Dong in contrast to Emperor Xian's negligence.
+Empress Xianmu is praised in the traditional point of view as the last defender of the failed Han Dynasty, alongside Empress Fu Shou and Lady Dong (Dong Cheng's daughter) in contrast to Emperor Xian's negligence.

 Family background and marriage to Emperor Xian

 Cao Jie was a daughter of the warlord Cao Cao, who by 196 had Emperor Xian under his control and issuing edicts in Emperor Xian's name to his own benefit in his campaign to reunite the empire, which had been held by regional warlords.
-In 213, Cao, who by that point had been created the Duke of Wei (later King of Wei), offered three daughters to be Emperor Xian's consorts – Cao Jie and her elder sister, Cao Xian (曹憲), and younger sister, Cao Hua (曹華).
+In 213, Cao, who by that point had been created the Duke of Wei (later King of Wei in 216), offered three daughters to be Emperor Xian's consorts – Cao Jie and her elder sister, Cao Xian (曹憲), and younger sister, Cao Hua (曹華).
 Initially, their titles were Furen (夫人); in 214, their titles were upgraded to Guiren (貴人).

 In late 214, Emperor Xian's first wife Empress Fu Shou was discovered to have advocated a conspiracy against Cao Cao in 200.
 Although 14 years had elapsed, Cao Cao was still so angry at her that he forcibly had her deposed and executed on 8 January 215.
-In 6 March 215, Cao Jie was named Empress to replace her.
+About two months later, on 6 March 215, Cao Jie was named Empress to replace her.